TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptObjects/FurtherObjects/Index.rst

   more.
 The GIFBUILDER object itself again offers some objects, like TEXT or IMAGE, which are **not** related to the standard TEXT or IMAGE objects, respectively.
-While working with the GIFBUILDER, we have to watch out that we do not confuse the objects, even though they have the same name.
+While working with the GIFBUILDER, we have to watch out that we do not confuse the objects with one another.

 We did not introduce all objects which exist in TypoScript, but we have named the most important ones.